c0nstantien/stars-list/README.md

 *   [ansistrano/deploy](https://github.com/ansistrano/deploy) - Ansible role to deploy scripting applications like PHP, Python, Ruby, etc. in a capistrano style

-## Vue

-*   [codeacme17/examor](https://github.com/codeacme17/examor) - For students, scholars, interviewees and lifelong learners.
-Let LLMs assist you in learning 🎓

-## TypeScript

-*   [Eugeny/tabby](https://github.com/Eugeny/tabby) - A terminal for a more modern age
-*   [spacedriveapp/spacedrive](https://github.com/spacedriveapp/spacedrive) - Spacedrive is an open source cross-platform file explorer, powered by a virtual distributed filesystem written in Rust.

 ## PowerShell

 *   [ScoopInstaller/Scoop](https://github.com/ScoopInstaller/Scoop) - A command-line installer for Windows.